Scarcity of key material squeezes medical mask manufacturing :: WRAL.com

 As Seattle became a major coronavirus hot spot this spring, the clothing and sportswear company Outdoor Research also switched gears.
 It had the money, two U.S. factories and highly skilled employees, so it set out to make masks, said Jason Duncan, a company vice president.

-The company started with cloth masks for the general public, but soon pursued making medical-grade masks, investing millions to convert an entire floor of its downtown headquarters into an FDA-approved facility.
+The company makes cloth masks for the general public and pursued making medical-grade masks, investing millions to convert an entire floor of its downtown headquarters into an FDA-approved facility.

-Outdoor Research used its deep ties in the industry to secure meltblown material and, this summer, the FDA approved its N95 masks.
+Outdoor Research used its deep ties in the industry to secure meltblown material and, this summer, the National Institute for Occupational Safety and Health approved its N95 masks.

 Where is it getting its meltblown?

-Note: This story has been corrected to reflect that Outdoor Research's N95 masks were approved by the National Institute for Occupational Safety and Health, not the Food and Drug Administration.